 Travellers often rush through Malaysia’s northeasternmost state, seeing it as a waypoint between Thailand and Pulau Perhentian.
 Those who don’t linger miss out experiencing a stronghold of Malay culture and one of Southeast Asia’s great buffer zones, combining a distinctive blend of Chinese, Indian, Thai and Malay cultures.

 Kota Bharu has the energy of a mid-sized city, the compact feel and friendly vibe of a small town, superb food and a good spread of accommodation.
 A logical overnight stop between Thailand and the Perhentians, KB is a good base for exploring Kelantan.
-The state’s villages are within day-tripping distance, and its crafts and culture are present in the city itself.
+The state’s villages are within day-tripping distance, and its crafts, cuisine and culture are present in the city itself.

-North Of Kuala Terengganu
+North of Kuala Terengganu

 North of Kuala Terengganu the main road (Route 3) leaves the coast and runs inland to Kota Bharu, 165km north, via Jerteh.
 The quiet coastal back road (Route 1) from Kuala Terengganu to Kuala Besut runs along a beautiful stretch of coast and is popular with cyclists.

 More easily accessed than other East Coast islands – it’s just 15 minutes by speedboat from the mainland – pretty Kapas is a worthy place to chill out for a few days.
 Try and visit during the week, as the island becomes overrun with day-trippers on holidays and long weekends.

 Tiny, idyllic Lang Tengah lies roughly halfway between Pulau Redang and Pulau Perhentian, and with only three resorts to choose from, it’s a much quieter, less-developed place than its better known neighbours.
 Diving and snorkelling trips are all on tap.
 The island’s three resorts are spaced out on the west coast, and offer a bewildering variety of package deals.